 You are just learning that something even happened from this call.
 And they want you to comment within the hour – or right now.
 What do you do next?

-Determine if the incident need to be shared broadly.
+Determine if the incident needs to be shared broadly.
 If the media knows about the incident, that is a sign that your company’s employees will be reading about it online pretty soon.
 Your internal team should be your top priority.
 If a major incident is going to be public, share it with them first so they hear it from the company – and the plan – rather than hearing on the news.
 Many companies forget this step and end up with teams that feel uninformed.
 This type of habit is common because the demand from media feels more immediate, but it leads to a feeling of distrust with employees.
 Learn from the mistakes of others and take this step.
 If nothing else – send your internal announcement at the same time as the media response.
 It will be an important part of your crisis communications strategy to keep your internal audiences informed.

 Craft good statements.
 Whether you are sharing with your internal team or just the media, take the time to write a good statement.
 Your customers, leaders, shareholders, and employees will see it.
 Tips:

 Strike the right tone – for example, if there was death, injury or wrongdoing, use words that express sorrow, remorse, and exude kindness.

 Keep it short.
 Only share what needs to be shared.
 It is ok to say that you are still gathering information and will share more when that becomes available.

 Be Accurate.
 Stick to the facts.
 Do not share opinions, rants or defensive statements.

 Respond to media.
 Once the internal team is informed, communicate with the media.
 Do not hold a press conference or draw any additional attention to a bad situation.
 Just respond to those that have contacted the company.
 Depending on the situation, there are a variety of ways to handle this: